IfyAnene7/Learning-Physics-with-Python/README.md

 * Making Programming more inclusive for students with minimal opportunities/funding.

-* Increasing the amount girls and women involved in STEM.
+* Increasing the number of girls and women in STEM.

 # Application and some of my thought process.